 Home care depends on the causes.
-Follow your health care provider's advice.
+Follow your provider's advice.

-If the infant seems constantly hungry despite short, frequent feedings, talk to your doctor or nurse about normal growth and feeding times.
+If the infant seems constantly hungry despite short, frequent feedings, talk to your provider about normal growth and feeding times.

 If crying is due to boredom or loneliness, it may be helpful to touch, hold, and talk to the infant more and place the infant within sight.
 Place baby-safe toys where the child can see them.
 If crying is due to sleep disturbance, wrap the baby firmly in a blanket before putting the infant to bed.

-For excessive crying in infants due to cold, dress the infant warmly or adjust the temperature.
-Typically, if adults are cold, the baby is cold also.
+For excessive crying in infants due to cold, dress the infant warmly or adjust the temperature of the room.
+If adults are cold, the baby is also likely cold.

 Always check for possible causes of pain or discomfort in a crying baby.
 When cloth diapers are used, look for diaper pins that have become loose or loose threads that have become tightly wrapped around fingers or toes.
 Diaper rashes also can be uncomfortable.